bhisaac/5eFP/5eFP-SRD.md

 ### Guiding Principles

 1. **Consent in gaming.** 5eFP uses consent in gaming to promote a safe space for players to explore themselves through the characters they play and the game world their characters interact with.
-Bullying, infighting, intimidation, backstabbing, and disharmonious behavior between game masters (GMs) and players and between player characters (PCs) are strictly prohibited.
+Bullying, infighting, intimidation, backstabbing, and disharmonious behavior between game masters (GMs) and players and between player characters (PCs) is strictly prohibited.
     * 2019.09.13 [Consent in Gaming](https://github.com/bhisaac/5eFP/blob/dcc548a4b9a3fa14b2f1def8178ae63fabcd1738/Consent_in_Gaming-2019-09-13.pdf)
     * 2019.09.13 [Form-Fillable Checklist](https://github.com/bhisaac/5eFP/blob/dcc548a4b9a3fa14b2f1def8178ae63fabcd1738/Consent%20in%20Gaming-Form%20Fillable%20Checklist-2019-09-13.pdf)
     * Also available at [Monty Cook Games](https://www.montecookgames.com/consent-in-gaming/) and [DriveThruRPG](https://www.drivethrurpg.com/en/product/288535/consent-in-gaming?term=consent%20in)